How Can Watercolour Techniques Enhance Creative Thinking in Art?

 Last term’s focus on the saltwater environment using watercolour techniques was a splash hit!
 Students were not just learning how to mix paints.
 They were learning how to mix their observations with their imaginations.

 For instance, Year 7 students explored the majesty of whales using the rubbing alcohol technique to create a mysterious, deep-water effect that echoes the whale’s natural habitat.
-The result was a series of paintings that celebrated the beauty of marine life and highlighted the fragility of these ecosystems.
+The result was a collection of marine life paintings, highlighting the fragility of these ecosystems.

 Linking Art with Environmental Education